wagenaartje/formation-assembly/README.md

   tremendously.

 --> probably the best approach: novelty search on distance -> normal ga on distance minima -> novelty search on time -> normal ga on time minima
+**or both at once: we define a distance and time function, so we have a 2d behavior space**

 But step 1 would be to clean/comment the code, some optimizing, and doing multiple run averaging.
 Then we can tweak algorithm to get desired behaviour,